madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ```

-There is one more thing to complain.
 Someone designed `snap` to use `squashfs` and now each *snap* needs a `loop` device.
-Suddenly, people end up seeing a lot of `loop` devices in system, even those that do not directly use `snap` like me.
-This is real nuisance for something that is expected to take world over.
+Suddenly, people are seeing a lot of `loop` devices in system, even those that do not directly use `snap` like me.
+In place of fixing the root of problem and come with something better, Ubuntu developers are starting to [modify](https://bugs.launchpad.net/ubuntu/+source/gnome-disk-utility/+bug/1637984) GNOME desktop UI tools now, such as `gnome-disks`, not to list snap `loop` devices.

-And what do they do?
-In place of fixing the root of problem and come with something better, they are starting to [modify](https://bugs.launchpad.net/ubuntu/+source/gnome-disk-utility/+bug/1637984) GNOME desktop UI tools now, such as `gnome-disks`, not to list snap `loop` devices.
 An initial bad decision is followed by even more bad decisions to cover up the initial bad one.
 What about *GNU coreutils*, will they hack them too?
 What about all third-party software (e.g. *VeraCrypt*)?
 Oh, they compiled its code in GNOME too.
 What is next one in the list?
 Getting rid of KDE, and so on.

 ###Getting Rid of Snaps

 Ubuntu desktop may not function properly if you do any of these.
+This info is for completes only.

 To [remove](https://askubuntu.com/questions/1035915/how-to-remove-snap-store-from-ubuntu) `snap` one can use: